apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 Since we are fixing the parameters with concrete values, `MC2_8.tla` looks very much like a unit test.
 It's a good start for debugging a few things, but since our program is entirely sequential, our specification is as good as a unit test.
-Later in this tutorial we will show how to leverage Apalache to check properties for all possible inputs (up to some bound).
+Later in this tutorial, we will show how to leverage Apalache to check properties for all possible inputs (up to some bound).

 Let us check `MC2_8.tla`: